YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Read any guarantee slowly.
 If the clinic is vague about who performs the operation, how the graft number is calculated, how donor safety is measured, and what happens if the result is unnatural, the guarantee does not answer the real question.

 A careful clinic will make you feel more informed, not simply more excited.
-Before trusting any promise, choosing a hair transplant clinic in Turkey should be judged by the whole medical plan, not by the guarantee alone.
+Before trusting any promise, judge a hair transplant clinic in Turkey by the whole medical plan, not by the guarantee alone.

-A guarantee may be useful only if the original surgical plan is already responsible.
+I give a guarantee very limited weight unless the original surgical plan is already responsible.
 It cannot rescue a poor plan, an aggressive hairline, careless extraction, weak aftercare, or a clinic model built around speed.

 If the promise makes you ignore the details, it is not helping you.
-If it makes you ask clearer questions, then it may have some value.
+If it makes you ask clearer questions, treat it as a document to examine, not as protection from biology.

 A clinic can guarantee certain parts of the service.
 It can guarantee careful evaluation, sterile conditions, a safe protocol, and a clear explanation of the plan before surgery.